- Chemex filter

 - Begin your timer

-- 0:30 - Slowly add water to the center of coffee in a circular motion until you have reached 250g.
+- 1:00 - Slowly add water to the center of coffee in a circular motion until you have reached 150g.
 Allow to drain.

-- If by 4 minutes your coffee has not fully drained, remove the filter and place in the sink until it finishes draining and grind slightly coarser next time.
+- By about 5 minutes, your coffee should be fully drained - if it's not, remove the filter and place in the sink until it finishes draining and grind slightly coarser next time.